 StrombergBrand doesn't accept raster graphics, hard copy art, Word documents, or CDR files.

 To convert non-vector art to vector art, please do not place or embed raster files in a vector file before saving with a vector file extension.
 That doesn't change the composition of the original file.
 The non-vector art needs to be professionally recreated or converted, not resaved.
-If an image appears fuzzy or distorted when zooming in, the image is not vectorized.
+For example, if a JPG is placed in a new Illustrator file, and saved as an EPS, opening the EPS file will only reveal that a JPG is inside it.
+A vector filetype is different from a vector image.
+A logo can be bitmap even if the file extension is .AI, .EPS, or .PDF - it's the exact contents which matter instead.
 When in doubt, email your file to us for review.
 Additional charges may apply if submitted artwork needs to be converted into a file we can use.
+If an image appears fuzzy or distorted when zooming in, the image is not vectorized.

 For Best Results

-For anyone with vector art files available, doing the following in Adobe Illustrator provides the best results in screen printing:
+For anyone with vector art files available, doing the following in Adobe Illustrator provides the best results when screen printing with us:

 - Convert strokes to outlines

-- Place non-printing elements (such as guidelines) on separate layers
+- Place non-printing elements (such as guidelines) on separate locked layers

 - Convert colors to flat Pantone solid coated (colorize method: exact, combine tints)